-The applicants conducted a total of three neighborhood meetings; one prior to formal submittal, one prior to second submittal and one after the completion of staff review but prior to Planning Commission hearing.
+The applicants conducted a total of three neighborhood meetings; one prior to formal submittal, one prior to second submittal and one after the completion of staff review but prior to the Planning Commission hearing.
+The following represents a summary of the neighborhood meetings.